miamtech/mealz-documentation/docs/web_ssr/main-features/recipe-catalog.md

 On a click on this button, the **"My meals" drawers** appears:
 ![Basket preview](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/examples/basketPreview.png "My meals")

-The category, favorites and list pages all send a response with only 20 recipes in the list, but client-side they all automatically fetch more recipes on scroll.
+The category, favorites and list pages each return a response with only 20 recipes in the list, but more recipes are automatically fetched on scroll from the client-side.

 ## Home Page